evmos/ethermint/x/feemarket/spec/01_concepts.md

 Minimum gas prices are used to discard spam transactions in the network, by raising the cost of transactions to the point that it is not economically viable for the spammer.
 This is achieved by defining a minimum gas price for accepting txs in the mempool for both Cosmos and EVM transactions.
 A transaction is discarded from the mempool if it doesn't provide at least one of the two types of min gas prices:

+Minimum gas prices are used to discard spam transactions in the network, by raising the cost of transactions to the point that it is not economically viable for the spammer.
+This is achieved by defining a minimum gas price for accepting txs in the mempool for both Cosmos and EVM transactions.
+A transaction is discarded from the mempool if it doesn't provide at least one of the two types of min gas prices:

 1. the local min gas prices that validators can set on their node config and
-2. the global min gas price set as a parameter in the `feemarket` module, which can be changed through governance.
+2. the global min gas price, which is set as a parameter in the `feemarket` module, which can be changed through governance.

-The lower bound for a transaction gas price is determined by comparing of gas price bounds.
-If the effective gas price or the local minimum gas price is lower than the global `MinGasPrice` (`min-gas-price (local) < MinGasPrice (global) OR EffectiveGasPrice < MinGasPrice`), then `MinGasPrice` is used as a lower bound.
-If transactions are rejected due to having a gas price lower than `MinGasPrice`, users need to resend the transactions with a gas price higher than `MinGasPrice`.
-If the effecive gas price or the local minimum gas price is higher than the global `MinGasPrice`, then the larger value of the two is used as a lower bound.
+The lower bound for a transaction gas price is determined by comparing of gas price bounds according to three cases:

+1. If the effective gas price (`effective gas price = base fee + priority tip`) or the local minimum gas price is lower than the global `MinGasPrice` (`min-gas-price (local) < MinGasPrice (global) OR EffectiveGasPrice < MinGasPrice`), then `MinGasPrice` is used as a lower bound.

+2. If transactions are rejected due to having a gas price lower than `MinGasPrice`, users need to resend the transactions with a gas price higher or equal to `MinGasPrice`.

+3. If the effective gas price or the local `minimum-gas-price` is higher than the global `MinGasPrice`, then the larger value of the two is used as a lower bound.
 In the case of EIP-1559, users must increase the priority fee for their transactions to be valid.

-The comparison of transaction gas price and the lower bound is implemented through antehandlers.
-For Eth transactions, this is done in the `EthMempoolFeeDecorator` and `EthMinGasPriceDecorator` antehandler and for Cosmos transactions in `NewMempoolFeeDecorator` and `MinGasPriceDecorator` antehandler.
+The comparison of transaction gas price and the lower bound is implemented through AnteHandler decorators.
+For EVM transactions, this is done in the `EthMempoolFeeDecorator` and `EthMinGasPriceDecorator` `AnteHandler` and for Cosmos transactions in `NewMempoolFeeDecorator` and `MinGasPriceDecorator` `AnteHandler`.

 ::: tip
 If the base fee decreases to a value below the global `MinGasPrice`, it is set to the `MinGasPrice`.
 This is implemented, so that the base fee can't drop to gas prices that wouldn't allow transactions to be accepted in the mempool, because of a higher `MinGasPrice`.